 - E.O.
 12959, the ban on U.S. trade with and investment in Iran; - E.O.
 13224 sanctioning terrorism entities, any sanctions related to Iran's designation as a state sponsor or terrorism, and any other terrorism-related sanctions.
 The JCPOA does not commit the United States to revoke Iran's placement on the terrorism list; - E.O.
-13382 sanctioning entities for proliferation; - the Iran-Iraq Arms Non-Proliferation Act; - the Iran-North Korea-Syria Non-Proliferation Act (INKSNA); - the section of ISA that sanctions provision to Iran of WMD-and arms related technology to Iran; - Executive Orders E.O.
-13438 on Iran's interference in Iraq and E.O.
-13572 on repression in Syria; - Executive Orders (E.O.
-13606 and 13628) and the provisions of CISADA, ITRSHRA, and IFCA that pertain to human rights or democratic change in Iran; - sanctions under various executive orders on the IRGC, military, proliferationrelated, and human rights- and terrorism-related entities, which were not "delisted" from sanctions; - Treasury Department regulations barring Iran from access to the U.S. financial system.
-Foreign banks can pay Iran in dollars out of their existing dollar supply, and the Treasury Department revised its guidance in October 2016 to stress that such transactions are permitted.
+13382 sanctioning entities for proliferation; - the Iran-Iraq Arms Non-Proliferation Act; - the Iran-North Korea-Syria Non-Proliferation Act (INKSNA);53 - the section of ISA that sanctions provision to Iran of WMD-and arms related technology to Iran;

+52 For more information on these Executive Orders and their provisions, see CRS Report RS20871, Iran Sanctions, by Kenneth Katzman; and CRS Report R43311, Iran: U.S. Economic Sanctions and the Authority to Lift Restrictions, by Dianne E. Rennack.